Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/AIE/README.md

 * Control the initial loading of the AI Engine kernels
 * Run the graph for several iterations, exit, and reset the AI Engine tiles.

-Within the PS host application, three classes are defined (two for the PL kernels (mm2s and s2mm) and one for the FilterChain graph), which defines methods used to control and monitor the corresponding kernels.
+Within the PS host application, three classes are defined (two for the PL kernels (datamover) and one for the FilterChain graph), which defines methods used to control and monitor the corresponding kernels.

 The main sections of the PS host application code is described in the following subsections: